Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 ## Likes

 Spending time with friend and socialising, playing pool, travelling and holidays! keeping fit and going to the gym, tinkering about with new technology.
-I also enjoy reading, Chinese, Tai, India and Italian food.
+I also enjoy reading, Chinese, Thai, India and Italian food.

 ### Running and Fitness